jfrog/jfrog-cli-manager/README.md

 https://github.com/user-attachments/assets/32ce3eb1-4f69-49bd-bdc7-9f95cd9ead34

-## 🚀 Why jfvm?
+## 🚀 Why jfcm?

-Managing different versions of the JFrog CLI across multiple projects and environments can be challenging. `jfvm` simplifies this by:
+Managing different versions of the JFrog CLI across multiple projects and environments can be challenging. `jfcm` simplifies this by:

 - Installing any released version of the `jf` binary
-- Automatically fetching and using the latest version with `jfvm use latest`
+- Automatically fetching and using the latest version with `jfcm use latest`
 - Allowing you to link locally built versions
 - Automatically switching versions based on a `.jfrog-version` file
 - Letting you define named aliases (e.g., `prod`, `dev`)